SamReynoso/noteunfancy/README.md

 ### The workflow
 - -a to Archive
-- -q to Grep notes
+- -g to Grep notes

 ```shell
 note This I the note with the word in it.